 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

-Craig Tovey is a Professor and Stewart Faculty Fellow in the Stewart School of Industrial and Systems Engineering at Georgia Tech.
+Craig Tovey is a Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.
 He also co-directs CBID, the Georgia Tech Center for Biologically Inspired Design.

 Dr. Tovey's principal research and teaching activities are in operations research and its interdisciplinary applications to social and natural systems, with emphasis on sustainability, the environment, and energy.
 His current research concerns inverse optimization for electric grid management, classical and biomimetic algorithms for robots and webhosting, the behavior of animal groups, sustainability measurement, and political polarization.